 TIPThe Gamble Suite and Blacker Suites offer the same layout and square footage.
 The difference is that the Gamble Suite is on the ground floor while the Blacker Suite is on the second floor.

 The ideal accommodation for a romantic getaway for two or a small family of four, the Thorsen Suite provides 800 square feet of space overlooking the 18th green of the world-famous golf course.

-This spacious suite includes a king bed, living area with oversized fireplace, and a 400-square-foot balcony with an outdoor fireplace.
+This spacious suite includes a king bed, a living area with an oversized fireplace, and a 400-square-foot balcony with an outdoor fireplace.
 The opulent bathroom has a comfortable Jacuzzi, walk-in shower, double-sink vanity, small sofa, fireplace, and Craftsman hardwood accents.

 Golf enthusiasts will find their ideal accommodation in the 900-square-foot Robinson Suite that provides walk-out access to the Torrey Pines Golf Course’s 18th green.

-This ground floor suite is spacious and features a king bed and a living area with a large fireplace.
+This ground-floor suite is spacious and features a king bed and a living area with a large fireplace.
 Expect the same Mission-style furniture, Tiffany lamps, and sophisticated details as other suites.
 The marble and granite bathroom has a walk-in shower, double-sink vanity, and oversized tub.